ghostdevv/neru/docs/guide/routes.md

 ## Handler Type Saftey

-Currently our route handlers aren't type safe, all Neru adapters should export a function that adds type saftey and intellisense.
+In the previous example our route handlers aren't type safe, all Neru provided Adapters should export a function that adds type saftey and intellisense.

 ```js
 import { route } from '@nerujs/express';